 3. The University Library uses Keylinks Learning Resources to create uniform lists of course-related materials for your students.

 For more information see the Keylinks portal of the Library.
-Keylinks Learning Resources is integrated in Canvas, see Additional Tools.
+Keylinks Learning Resources is integrated in Canvas, see Integrated tools

 If you create material which you think is worthwhile for others to use (teaching staff withing Maastricht University or beyond), you could consider sharing your material.